 The origins are a bit muddled in history but it is suggested that it began back in 1582, when France switched from the Julian calendar to the Gregorian calendar.
 In the Julian Calendar, the new year began with the spring equinox around April 1st.

 In modern times, people have gone to great lengths to create elaborate April Fools’ Day hoaxes.
-Newspapers, radio and TV stations and websites have participated in the April 1st tradition of reporting outrageous fictional claims that have fooled their audiences.
+Newspapers, radio, TV stations and websites have participated in the April 1st tradition of reporting outrageous fictional claims that have fooled their audiences.

-Top Tip from Hammy@trefeddian don’t eat a custard doughnut on April Fool’s Day!
+Top Tip: Don’t eat a custard doughnut on April Fool’s Day!